abs1010/abs1010/README.md

 Here are some technologies I enjoy learning:
 - Swift/SwiftUI
-- JavaScript
+- Node.js
 - C#
 - API rest

 ### More about me:
 - 🔭 I’m currently working as an iOS Developer at XP.
 Inc.
-- 🌱 I’m currently learning SwiftUI.
+- 🌱 I’m currently learning Node.js and some features of SwiftUI.
 - 💬 Ask me about Swift related projects.
 - ⚡ Fun fact: I like music and soccer.